mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 It is the capability of a system to perform the execution of multiple tasks simultaneously (at the same time)

+In parallel processing, we take in multiple different forms of information at the same time.
+This is especially important in vision.
+For example, when you see a bus coming towards you, you see its color, shape, depth, and motion all at once.

+Parallel processing is a method in computing of running two or more processors (CPUs) to handle separate parts of an overall task.
+Breaking up different parts of a task among multiple processors will help reduce the amount of time to run a program.

+For example, Spark uses Resilient Distributed Datasets (RDD) to perform parallel processing across a cluster or computer processors.

 ## Server (or node)
 The server is a virtual or physical computer that receives